iver56/audiomentations/README.md

 [![Licence: MIT](https://img.shields.io/pypi/l/audiomentations)](https://github.com/iver56/audiomentations/blob/main/LICENSE)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15056865.svg)](https://doi.org/10.5281/zenodo.15056865)

+Audiomentations is a Python library for audio data augmentation, built to be fast and easy to use - its API is inspired by [albumentations](https://github.com/albu/albumentations).
+It's useful for making audio deep learning models work well in the real world, not just in the lab.
-A Python library for audio data augmentation.
-Inspired by [albumentations](https://github.com/albu/albumentations).
-Useful for deep learning.
-Runs on CPU.
-Supports mono audio and multichannel audio.
-Can be integrated in training pipelines in e.g. Tensorflow/Keras or Pytorch.
-Has helped people get world-class results in Kaggle competitions.
-Is used by companies making next-generation audio products.
+Audiomentations runs on CPU, supports mono audio and multichannel audio and integrates well in training pipelines, such as those built with TensorFlow/Keras or PyTorch.
+It has helped users achieve world-class results in Kaggle competitions and is trusted by companies building next-generation audio products with AI.

 Need a Pytorch-specific alternative with GPU support?
 Check out [torch-audiomentations](https://github.com/asteroid-team/torch-audiomentations)!